THIS AFTERNOON I was on the Stephen Ambrose “History Happy Hour” talking about my new WWII bookDecember 11, 2022

-This report was first posted at WebMD Health News – see how many of these you knew:
+This report was first posted at WebMD Health News some years ago – see how many of these you knew:

 - Sugar worsens children’s behavior.
 Sugar doesn’t make for hyperactive kids.
 “Regardless of what parents might believe … sugar is not to blame for out-of-control little ones,” write Vreeman and Carroll.